-Michele Cheng is an interdisciplinary artist who uses music, experimental theatre, and other forms of media to confront social issues and cultural identities.
-Taking a journalistic approach, she develops creative projects that reflect the complex issues to create public understanding.
+Michele Cheng is an interdisciplinary artist who uses music, experimental theatre, and other forms of media to be in dialogue with social issues and cultural identities.
+Through a journalistic approach to interview and research, she develops creative work that shines light on underrepresented figures and their disregarded narratives.

 Simona Fitcal is a media artist, whose work offers a symbolic and expressive approach to digital visual effects by means of experimental video, multimedia performances, art installations, and interactive art.
 She often collaborates with musicians and programmers to bring a different dimension to her work.
 Fitcal is a graduate of the MFA Program in Art Practice in the Art and Art History Department at Stanford University.
 She holds an MA in Digital Media from the University of the Arts Bremen, Germany.
 She is a recipient of 2015 Murphy and Cadogan Award in film/video.

 Julie Herndon is a composer and performer working with internal/external space through improvisation, text, graphics, and electronics.
 Her work explores the body’s relationship to the self, to performance, and to tools like musical instruments and personal technology.